mikke89/RmlUiDoc/pages/cpp_manual/custom_elements.md

 virtual float GetBaseline() const;

 // Gets the intrinsic dimensions of this element, if it is of a type that has an inherent size.
-// @param[in] dimensions The dimensions to size, if appropriate.
+// @param[out] dimensions The dimensions to size, if appropriate.
+// @param[out] ratio The intrinsic ratio (width/height), if appropriate.
-// @return True if the element has intrinsic dimensions, false otherwise. virtual bool GetIntrinsicDimensions(Rml::Vector2f& dimensions);
+// @return True if the element has intrinsic dimensions, false otherwise. virtual bool GetIntrinsicDimensions(Rml::Vector2f& dimensions, float& ratio);

 // Called when an emitted event propagates to this element, for event types with default actions.
 // Note: See 'EventSpecification' for the events that call this function and during which phase.